A Guide to Iceland in August

 August marks the start of a transitional season in Iceland, where the season slowly begins to shift into fall.
 But the beauty of Iceland’s late summer is that it’s still technically summer, meaning there are still plenty of daylight hours to explore Iceland, combined with amazing activities and festivals as well as agreeable weather.

-Here we’ll run through everything you need to know about visiting Iceland in August, from what to expect from the weather to unmissable experiences.
+In this guide, we’ll cover everything you need to know about visiting Iceland in August, from what to expect from the weather to unmissable experiences.

 Let’s face it - it just doesn’t get hot in Iceland.
 That being said, August is one of the warmest months of the year, and your last chance to experience summer before the island slips into fall.
 Here’s what you can expect in terms of temperatures in Iceland during August: